 Big River Journey

 The Big River Journey is a great way for students to learn more about the Mississippi River.
 The award-winning program offers an integration of river and classroom experiences that connect 3rd-5th grade students with the science and heritage of the Mississippi River and promote stewardship.
-See video (6 mins) that introduces one to this program.
+View a short video (6 mins) that introduces one to this program.

 Journey to the Falls

 Journey to the Falls (JTF) is an integration of river and classroom experiences featuring history and literacy activities.
 JTF connects students with the history and resources of St. Anthony Falls and the Mississippi River in the Minneapolis area.
 JTF culminates with a riverboat excursion on the Mississippi featuring hands-on learning stations, journaling, and visual literacy activities.
-See video (3 mins).
+View a video (3 mins) about JTF.